BaselHossam97/Connect4-AI/README.md

-My very first pygame project, a connect4 game where  you can either play against a friend or an AI with several difficulties to choose from.
+My first pygame project, a connect4 game where  you can either play against a friend or an AI with several difficulties to choose from.
 <br>